Twilio (NYSE:TWLO) PT Raised to $550.00

-Twilio (NYSE:TWLO) had its price objective boosted by KeyCorp from $420.00 to $550.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
-The brokerage presently has an “overweight” rating on the technology company’s stock.
-KeyCorp’s price target suggests a potential upside of 42.71% from the stock’s previous close.
+Twilio (NYSE:TWLO) had its price target increased by Rosenblatt Securities from $450.00 to $550.00 in a report published on Thursday, Benzinga reports.
+The firm currently has a buy rating on the technology company’s stock.

-Several other research analysts have also recently commented on the company.
-Macquarie boosted their target price on Twilio from $420.00 to $510.00 and gave the stock an “outperform” rating in a research note on Thursday.
-JMP Securities upped their price objective on Twilio from $360.00 to $510.00 and gave the stock a “market outperform” rating in a research report on Thursday.
-Stifel Nicolaus began coverage on Twilio in a research report on Wednesday, January 13th.
-They set a “buy” rating and a $425.00 price objective for the company.
-JPMorgan Chase & Co. upped their price objective on Twilio from $465.00 to $475.00 and gave the stock an “overweight” rating in a research report on Thursday.
-Finally, Cowen upped their price objective on Twilio from $440.00 to $540.00 and gave the stock an “outperform” rating in a research report on Thursday.
-Two analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company’s stock.
-The company has an average rating of “Buy” and a consensus target price of $443.50.
+Several other brokerages have also issued reports on TWLO.
+JPMorgan Chase & Co. raised their target price on Twilio from $465.00 to $475.00 and gave the stock an overweight rating in a research report on Thursday.
+Mizuho raised their target price on Twilio from $400.00 to $475.00 and gave the stock a buy rating in a research report on Thursday.
+Oppenheimer raised their target price on Twilio from $350.00 to $550.00 and gave the stock an outperform rating in a research report on Monday, November 16th.
+Stifel Nicolaus initiated coverage on Twilio in a research report on Wednesday, January 13th.
+They set a buy rating and a $425.00 target price for the company.
+Finally, Cowen lifted their price objective on Twilio from $440.00 to $540.00 and gave the stock an outperform rating in a research report on Thursday.
+Two analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and an average target price of $443.50.

-In other Twilio news, Director Richard L. Dalzell sold 1,500 shares of the business’s stock in a transaction that occurred on Tuesday, February 16th.
-The stock was sold at an average price of $433.92, for a total transaction of $650,880.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CFO Khozema Shipchandler sold 3,224 shares of the business’s stock in a transaction that occurred on Tuesday, December 1st.
-The stock was sold at an average price of $319.72, for a total value of $1,030,777.28.
+In other news, COO George Hu sold 18,487 shares of the firm’s stock in a transaction dated Wednesday, December 2nd.
+The stock was sold at an average price of $319.58, for a total value of $5,908,075.46.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CFO Khozema Shipchandler sold 3,224 shares of the firm’s stock in a transaction dated Tuesday, December 1st.
+The shares were sold at an average price of $319.72, for a total value of $1,030,777.28.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 240,258 shares of company stock worth $92,858,634 in the last quarter.
-6.68% of the stock is currently owned by insiders.
+Over the last 90 days, insiders sold 240,258 shares of company stock valued at $92,858,634.
+6.68% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Elevated Capital Advisors LLC grew its holdings in shares of Twilio by 4.6% in the 4th quarter.
-Elevated Capital Advisors LLC now owns 3,390 shares of the technology company’s stock worth $1,148,000 after acquiring an additional 150 shares during the period.
-Interval Partners LP acquired a new stake in shares of Twilio in the 4th quarter worth approximately $339,000.
-Sheets Smith Investment Management acquired a new stake in shares of Twilio in the 4th quarter worth approximately $1,263,000.
-Virtu Financial LLC grew its holdings in shares of Twilio by 50.4% in the 4th quarter.
-Virtu Financial LLC now owns 4,900 shares of the technology company’s stock worth $1,659,000 after acquiring an additional 1,642 shares during the period.
-Finally, Alyeska Investment Group L.P. grew its holdings in shares of Twilio by 1,490.9% in the 4th quarter.
-Alyeska Investment Group L.P. now owns 18,502 shares of the technology company’s stock worth $6,263,000 after acquiring an additional 17,339 shares during the period.
+Several institutional investors and hedge funds have recently modified their holdings of TWLO.
+Jennison Associates LLC grew its stake in shares of Twilio by 44.6% in the 3rd quarter.
+Jennison Associates LLC now owns 7,340,017 shares of the technology company’s stock valued at $1,813,645,000 after buying an additional 2,264,733 shares during the period.
+Sands Capital Management LLC boosted its stake in Twilio by 54.7% during the 4th quarter.
+Sands Capital Management LLC now owns 4,314,464 shares of the technology company’s stock valued at $1,460,446,000 after purchasing an additional 1,525,951 shares during the last quarter.
+Janus Henderson Group PLC boosted its stake in Twilio by 159.0% during the 4th quarter.
+Janus Henderson Group PLC now owns 1,530,372 shares of the technology company’s stock valued at $518,031,000 after purchasing an additional 939,568 shares during the last quarter.
+Winslow Capital Management LLC acquired a new position in Twilio during the 4th quarter valued at about $291,337,000.
+Finally, ARK Investment Management LLC boosted its stake in Twilio by 574.5% during the 3rd quarter.
+ARK Investment Management LLC now owns 866,707 shares of the technology company’s stock valued at $214,155,000 after purchasing an additional 738,212 shares during the last quarter.
 Institutional investors own 82.51% of the company’s stock.

 Twilio Inc, together with its subsidiaries, provides a cloud communications platform that enables developers to build, scale, and operate communications within software applications in the United States and internationally.
 Its customer engagement platform provides a set of application programming interfaces that handle the higher level communication logic needed for nearly every type of customer engagement, as well as enable developers to embed voice, messaging, and video capabilities into their applications.